 Our product candidates are in relatively early stages of development.
 These product candidates will require significant further development, financial resources and personnel to obtain regulatory approval and develop into commercially viable products, if at all.
-Currently, eteplirsen in DMD, AVI-6002 in Ebola and AVI-7288 in Marburg are in active clinical development.
+Currently, eteplirsen in DMD and AVI-7288 in Marburg are in active clinical development.
+AVI-7537 in Ebola was in active clinical development until August 2012, when we received a stop-work order from DoD instructing us to cease all work and ordering of supplies in support of the development of this product candidate.
+DoD issued the stop-work order due to recently imposed funding constraints.
+The stop-work order will remain in effect until September 1, 2012.
+Prior to the expiration of the stop-work order, DoD will take action to either terminate the Ebola development program, cancel the stop-work order or extend the stop-work order period.
 The clinical development of AVI-7100 in influenza is currently paused and the rest of our product candidates are in preclinical development.
 We expect that much of our effort and many of our expenditures over the next several years will be devoted to development activities associated with eteplirsen and other exon-skipping candidates as part of our larger pan-exon strategy in DMD and our antiviral candidates.
 With current resources, we may be restricted or delayed in our ability to develop other clinical and preclinical product candidates.

 Our ability to commercialize any of our product candidates, including eteplirsen, depends on first receiving required regulatory approvals, and it is possible that we may never receive regulatory approval (including any accelerated approval by the U.S. Food and Drug Administration (the "FDA") under Subpart H-Accelerated Approval of New Drugs for Serious or Life-Threatening Illnesses) for any of our product candidates based on an inability to adequately demonstrate the safety and effectiveness of our product candidates, lack of funding, changes in the regulatory landscape or other reasons.
-Even if a product candidate receives regulatory approval, the resulting product may not gain market acceptance among physicians, patients, healthcare payors and the medical community.
+Even if a product candidate receives regulatory approval, the resulting product may not gain market acceptance among physicians, patients, healthcare payers and the medical community.
 Assuming that any of our product candidates receives the required regulatory approvals, commercial success will depend on a number of factors, including:

-- · establishment and demonstration of clinical efficacy and safety and acceptance of the same by the medical community; - · cost-effectiveness of the product; - the availability of adequate reimbursement by third parties, including governmental payors such as the Medicare and Medicaid programs, managed care organizations, and private health insurers; - the product's potential advantage over alternative treatment methods; - whether the product can be produced in commercial quantities at acceptable costs; - · marketing and distribution support for the product; and - any exclusivities applicable to the product.
+- establishment and demonstration of clinical efficacy and safety and acceptance of the same by the medical community; - · cost-effectiveness of the product; - the availability of adequate reimbursement by third parties, including governmental payers such as the Medicare and Medicaid programs, managed care organizations, and private health insurers; - the product's potential advantage over alternative treatment methods; - whether the product can be produced in commercial quantities at acceptable costs; - marketing and distribution support for the product; and - any exclusivities applicable to the product.